-“The Renault Scenic and Grand Scenic offer good value for money and are designed to take whatever family life can throw at them.”
+“The Renault Scenic and seven-seat Grand Scenic offer great value for money and are designed to take whatever family life can throw at them.”

-inside the latest Scenic, there's more space than ever before.
-It's longer than the car it replaces, so all passengers benefit from an increase in leg and knee room over the previous model, while comfort is excellent.
+There's more space than ever before inside the current Scenic.
+Longer than the car it replaced, all passengers get more leg and knee room than in the previous model, while comfort is excellent.
 There is some body roll if you drive too fast round corners but that's the price you pay for the softer suspension setup.
 The car is well insulated from wind and road noise, even while travelling on the motorway, while the diesel engines can cover huge distances with very low running costs.
-The dashboard layout conveniently places the instrument displays as far forward towards the windscreen as possible, and this helps to free up extra room in the front for the driver and passenger.
+The dashboard layout conveniently places the instrument displays as far forward towards the windscreen as possible, which helps free up extra room in the front for the driver and passenger.
 All models come with air-conditioning as standard.

 Value for money

 There's absolutely no doubt that Scenic represents good-value family motoring, with list prices very competitive throughout the range.
 Renaults dealers are also open to a good bit of haggling, so you should be able to get yourself a nice deal in the showroom.
 Which is necessary due to the fact that Renaults tend to have poor resale value in the used market – although practical people carriers like the Scenic are likely to do better than most thanks to increased second-hand desirability.
 It's been a massive sales success, too, so it should be easy to get replacement parts if needed, while servicing costs are low thanks to Renault's 4+ package, which includes a warranty, servicing and roadside assistance for the first four years of ownership.